Finch23/nicf-starwars/README.md

 ## Description

-### This application uses express to save and add star wars characters to a database.
+### We built this application in class as an example for how to use express and how to deploy to Heroku.